Marcell Ozuna Player Props: Braves vs. Padres

 Marcell Ozuna At The Plate

-- Ozuna is batting .091 with a double, two home runs and six walks.
+- Ozuna has a double, two home runs and seven walks while hitting .085.

-- In four of 13 games this season, Ozuna got a hit, but only one each time.
+- Ozuna has gotten a hit in four of 14 games this season, but he has zero multi-hit games.

-- He has hit a long ball in two of 13 games played this year, and in 4% of his plate appearances.
+- In 14 games played this year, he has hit a homer in two of them.

-- Ozuna has picked up an RBI twice this season, but just one in each of those games.

-- He has scored in three games this season (23.1%), but has had no multi-run games.
+- He has scored a run in three of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.